Christopher-DSA/SQL-Project/starting_with_data.md

 SELECT count_with_revenue/total_distinct_visitors::numeric, count_zero_revenue/total_distinct_visitors::numeric
 FROM count_of_sales
 ```
 Answer: 99.48 of customers do not make a purchase when they visit the website.
-That is crazy.
+Perhaps the website could use some more design changes to increase sales.